hajekjiri/lenovo-outlet-scraper/README.md

 # Lenovo Outlet Scraper
 ## About
-This is a scraper that fetches laptop deals from the Lenovo US Outlet and returns a JSON with data to stdout.
+This project is a tool that fetches laptop deals from the Lenovo US Outlet and returns a JSON with data to standard output.

 ## Getting started
 ### Requirements